CScori/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. its own obj server and
 - [ ] Describe Middleware?
+in server pretty much everything as it goes through the pipeline
 - [ ] Describe a Resource?

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? http status methods like 200 404 etc

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? sub routers running through the main server
 ## Project Setup

 Follow these steps to set up and work on your project: